Motheo-M/SovTech-Challenge/README.md

 ### How to Bootstrap the App

-Here is the [documentation](https://create-react-app.dev/docs/adding-bootstrap/) on how to add bootstrap to a React website.

 First download the latest [node.js](https://nodejs.org/en/) runtime enviroment.

 Next you need to do is install the bootstrap in your command line: